CentralLaserFacility/ADPixci/README.md

 ## Contributing

-To contribute to this repository please fork it, develop your code in your fork, and then create a pull request back into this repository. \
+To contribute to this repository please fork it, develop your code in your fork, and then create a pull request back into the development branch of this repository. \
 Please use cpplint to check your source code matches the code conventions of the repository with the config file `pixciApp/src/CPPLINT.cfg` before opening a PR.
 From there, two CLF developers will review and merge your feature or fix.